-- There will be initial quarterly monitoring assessments of the site to determine the general status of the site, the condition of the silt-ponds, assess the condition of the rehabilitation work, monitoring of any potential impacts on neighbours land, general land security, boundary management, dumping and littering. - The number of these site visits will reduce after 2 years to bi-annually (two per year).
-This will further reduce to a single visit each year after 5 years. - These monitoring visits will consider any further requirements for practical rehabilitation measures. - The baseline condition of the site will be established post-rehabilitation implementation by using an aerial survey to take an up to date aerial photo, when rehabilitation is completed.
-The extent of bare peat will be assessed using this baseline data, and habitat maps will be updated. - Water quality monitoring at the bog will be established.
-This will start in advance of the proposed rehabilitation.
-The main objective of this water quality monitoring will be to establish a baseline and then monitor the impact of peatland rehabilitation on water quality from the bog. - In order to assist in monitoring surface water quality from this bog, it is planned to increase the existing licence monitoring requirements to sampling for the same parameters to every month during the scheduled activities and for a period up to two years. post rehabilitation, depending on the period required to confirm that the main two parameters, suspended solids and ammonia are remaining compliant with the licence emission and trigger limit values and there is an improving trajectory in these two parameters i.e. reduction in concentration. - Water quality monitoring will aim to include up to 70% of a bog's drainage catchments. - Monitoring results will be maintained, trended and reported on each year as part of the requirement to report on Condition 10.1 of the IPC Licence on Bog Rehabilitation in the Annual Environmental Report, which will be available in April each year at www.epa.ie. - The parameters to be included (as per condition 6.2 of the IPC Licence) include monthly monitoring for pH, Flow, Suspended Solids, Total Solids, Total Phosphorus, Total Ammonia, Colour, and COD. - This monthly sampling regime on a selected number of silt ponds will be carried out over a three-year cycle.
-The original (licence) requirement was for a quarterly sampling regime but this has been increased to a monthly regime to appropriately track the changing water chemistry that will occur as part of this rehabilitation.
-In addition, DOC will be included as a parameter to try and identify any changes in carbon in the surface water. - If, after two years, key targets for successful rehabilitation are being achieved, then the water quality monitoring programme will be reviewed, with consideration of potential ongoing scientific research on site.
-The water quality data, the aerial surveys and the habitat mapping will be collated and will be submitted to the EPA as part of the final validation report. - If, after two years, key targets for successful rehabilitation have not been achieved, then the rehabilitation measures and status of the site will be evaluated and enhanced, where needed.
-This evaluation may indicate no requirement for additional enhancement of rehabilitation measures, but may demonstrate that more time is required before key targets for successful rehabilitation has been achieved.
+- There will be initial quarterly monitoring assessments of the site to determine the general status of the site, the condition of the silt ponds, assess the condition of the rehabilitation work, monitoring of any potential impacts on neighbours land, general land security, boundary management, dumping and littering. - The number of these site visits will reduce after 2 years to bi-annually and then after 5 years to annual visits - These monitoring visits will also consider any requirements for further practical rehabilitation measures. - The baseline condition of the site will be established post-rehabilitation implementation by using an aerial survey to take an up to date aerial photo, when rehabilitation is completed.
+This will be used to verify completion of rehabilitation measures.
+The extent of bare peat will be assessed using this baseline data, and habitat maps will be updated, if needed.
+It is proposed that sites can be monitored against this baseline in the future. - Water quality monitoring at the bog will be established.
+The main objective of this water quality monitoring will be to establish a baseline and then monitor the impact of peatland rehabilitation on water quality from the bog. - In order to assist in monitoring surface water quality from this bog, it is planned to increase the existing licence monitoring requirements to sampling for the same parameters to every month during the scheduled activities and for a period up to two years post rehabilitation, depending on the period required to confirm that the main two parameters, suspended solids and ammonia are remaining compliant with the licence emission and trigger limit values and there is an improving trajectory in these two parameters i.e. reduction in concentration. - Enhanced water quality monitoring will aim to include up to 70% of a bogs drainage catchments. - Monitoring results will be maintained, trended and reported on each year as part of the requirement to report on Condition 10.1 of the IPC Licence on Bog Rehabilitation in the Annual Environmental Report, which will be available in April each year at www.epa.ie. - The parameters to be included (as per condition 6.2 of the IPC Licence) include monthly monitoring for pH, Suspended Solids, Total Solids, Total Phosphorus, Total Ammonia, Colour, and COD and DOC. - This monthly sampling regime on a selected number of silt ponds will be carried out over a two-year cycle.
+The original (licence) requirement was for a quarterly sampling regime, but this has been increased to a monthly regime to appropriately track the changing water chemistry that will occur as part of this enhanced rehabilitation.
+In addition, DOC will be included as a parameter to try and identify any changes in carbon in the surface water. - If, after two years, key criteria for successful rehabilitation are being achieved and key targets are being met, then the water quality monitoring will be reviewed, with consideration of potential ongoing research on site.
+The water quality data, the aerial surveys and the habitat mapping will be collated and will be submitted to the EPA as part of the final validation report. - If, after two years, key criteria for successful rehabilitation have not been achieved and key targets have not been met, then the rehabilitation measures and status of the site will be evaluated and enhanced, where required.
+This evaluation may indicate no requirement for additional enhancement of rehabilitation measures but may demonstrate that more time is required before key criteria for rehabilitation has been achieved.
 Monitoring of water quality will then also continue for another period to be defined.